emsig/libdlf/packages/README.md

 # Julia

-The Julia package `LibDLF` is created by running
+The Julia package `DLFlib` is created by running

 ```bash
 julia create_julia.jl